 It's cold outside, but that doesn't mean your family's activity level needs to freeze up.
 There are as many activities to choose from in the winter as there are in more temperate seasons.

 While indoor ice rinks are available in some cities year-round, ice skating in winter holds a special magic.
 It feels great to glide onto the ice wearing mittens and a hat to match the frosty weather.
-Many large metropolitan areas set up temporary outdoor rinks to offer Christmas shoppers a break from the mall.
+Many larger metropolitan areas set up temporary outdoor rinks to offer Christmas shoppers a break from the mall.

 Ice skating offers an enjoyable aerobic workout that even kids can enjoy.
 If children or other family members are shaky on the ice, invest in an introductory lesson or two to learn the basics.
 Make it a family tradition to visit an ice skating rink each winter.
 Your local Chamber of Commerce should be able to direct you to locations in your area.

 The first snowfall brings delight to skiers who can't wait to hit the slopes.
 Your family can be among those sashaying down the hill, enjoying the fresh mountain air.
 Though downhill skiing can be a costly hobby, some sporting goods stores offer discounted lift tickets, or packages that bundle equipment with lift ticket costs.
 Skiing can be a great way for kids to gain confidence in a sport.
 Learning the basics through lessons early on can give kids a skill they'll have for life.

 Worried that the snow is too deep outside your door to venture forth?
-Strap on a pair of snowshoes and lead your family on a winter walk to remember.
-Snowshoes allow you to walk on top of the snow without sinking down, so that you can enjoy an outdoor hike despite the weather.
+Strap on a pair of show shoes, and lead your family on a winter walk to remember.
+Snow shoes allow you to walk on top of the snow without sinking down, so that you can enjoy an outdoor hike despite the weather.
 You can rent snow shoes at most ski shops and many sporting goods stores, and they provide a less expensive alternative to skiing for winter family fun.

 Looking for a winter activity that the kids will enjoy as much as you will?
 Look no further than your neighborhood park after a snowfall.
-Hills are transformed into a sledding paradise.
+Hills are transformed into a sledder's paradise.
 Whizzing downhill on a sled is exhilarating, and walking back up the hill gets your heart pumping.
 So pick up a flexible flyer or snow saucer at the discount store, and head for the hills!